antoineZam/IFL_pretty-printing/DATABASE_SETUP.md

 - Load match data from the database
 - Save match updates to the database

+## start.gg Integration

+This application also integrates with the start.gg API to fetch tournament data.
+See `STARTGG_INTEGRATION.md` for details.

+To use start.gg integration:
+1. Get a start.gg API key from https://developer.start.gg/
+2. Add `STARTGG_API_KEY=your_key_here` to your `.env` file
+3. Use the API endpoints to search and sync tournaments

 ## Troubleshooting

 If you see database connection errors: